pemcg/manageiq-automation-howto-guide/chapter15/provisioning_objects.md

 /Infrastructure/VM/Provisioning/Placement/default#${/#miq_provision.source.vendor}
 ```

-There is also an equally useful Virtual Column...
+There is also an equally useful Virtual Column:

 ```
 source.platform